melezhik/jam/README.md

         ]
     }

-The configuration data are pretty self-explanatory.
-But let's clarify some of parameters.
+The configuration file is pretty self-explanatory:

 - `sources` - is array of directories where source code ( parts to get build and compiled together ) resides.
 It is necessarily to say, that _elements in `sources` are processed in order_, if element "A" is depended